Genetic Alliance UK’s and Progress Educational Trust’s joint project on communication and understanding of genome editing is complete.

-We worked with Progress Educational Trust on a project funded by Wellcome to explain genome editing to patients, parents and carers affected by genetic conditions.
-We wanted to enable them to discuss genome editing and participate in future discussions about this important technology.
-While we did that, the project team worked to identify the most appropriate way to describe genome editing to simply get the most important issues across.
-Our full report, and more detail about the work, is here.
+The project aimed to explain genome editing to patients, parents and carers affected by genetic conditions to enable them to discuss genome editing and participate in future discussions about this important technology.
+During the progress of the project, the Genetic Alliance UK and Progress Educational Trust teams worked with the project participants to identify the most appropriate way to describe genome editing while focusing on its most crucial aspects.

 Genetic Alliance UK convened a group of 18 people affected by genetic conditions, including: inherited breast cancer risk, cystic fibrosis, Ehlers-Danlos syndrome, epidermolysis bullosa, leukaemia, muscular dystrophy, Niemann-Pick disease, Noonan syndrome, primary ciliary dyskinesia, sickle cell disease and thalassaemia.
 Progress Educational Trust convened a group of people working in the fertility and infertility area.
 These groups met in a series of workshops, each with expert speakers, and had the opportunity to visit an Institute of Cancer Research laboratory using genome editing to carry out research.